KauffmannAko/alx-polly/README.md

 # ALX Polly - Simple Polling App

-ALX Polly is a Next.js application that allows users to create, share, and participate in polls with ease.
-Built with modern web technologies and integrated with Supabase for backend services.
+A modern polling application built with Next.js and Supabase that allows users to create, share, and vote on polls.

 ## Features

-- **User Authentication**: Register, login, and manage your profile
 - **Create Polls**: Design custom polls with multiple options
 - **Vote on Polls**: Participate in polls with a simple interface
 - **View Results**: See real-time results with visual representations